 This was especially true for T107 and T492 due to their proximity to the McNally canals and LADWP pumping wells.
 Heavy pumping and low recharge in the late 1980's caused severe groundwater level decline in Laws.
 Under the Water Agreement pumping has remained considerably below the maximum wellfield capacity.
 As a result, water levels rose, and beginning in 2000, water table fluctuations have been largely driven by pumping for local uses in the surrounding area and by water spreading following heavy snow winters (2005, 2006, 2011, 2017, 2019).
-In 2020-21, groundwater levels declined in all Indicator wells; but four of the nine Indicator wells remained above baseline as of April 2021 (Table 3.2).
+In 2021-22, groundwater levels declined in all Indicator wells; and seven of the nine Indicator wells are below baseline as of April 2022 (Table 3.2).